-- a.
-Student Growth to Proficiency - i.
-Definition: The district will develop a summative measure of growth that uses shifts in standardized achievement over time to measure the rate of student progress toward meeting proficiency standards over multiple years and with multiple cohorts of students.
-Growth will be based on the appropriate staterequired assessment for each applicable grade band. - ii.
-Interpretation and Use: This measure is not intended to be a measure of school quality.
-More appropriately, it is a strong indicator of where students and schools are showing accelerated learning trajectories (or not) over time as compared to their statewide peers.
+- are showing accelerated learning trajectories (or not) over time as compared to their statewide peers.
 Identifying schools where students are showing below-average growth should be the first step in a root cause analysis to determine what kinds of additional support are needed.
 Student Growth to Proficiency should also be used to identify schools where exemplary practices can be studied for potential replication at scale. - iii.
 Standard: The goal for CPS schools will be to show a rate of progress to proficiency that is at or above the statewide average.
 This target should be reviewed annually as this measure's implementation progresses.

 b.
-Student Proficiency
+Student Proficiency 1,2